haseebllc/api-oneislam/README.md

  ```bash
   GET /api/hadith/{bookname}/{language}/{chunk(X)}
 ```
-chunks are usefull for large dataset they return data in chunks in our-case there are maximum 7 chunks `chunk1` , `chunk2` .... `chunk7` each chunk contain 1000 (one-thousand) hadiths but if the book have more than 7 thousan hadiths for example abudawud have 7500 hadiths the chunk7 contain 6000 to 7500 hadiths it have more than 1 thousand hadith due to maximum chunk limit and if abudawud have 300 hadiths it will be in chunk1 becuse chunk1 have 0 to 1000 hadiths and chunk2 will return erorr.
+chunks are usefull for large dataset they return data in chunks in our-case there are maximum 7 chunks `chunk1` , `chunk2` .... `chunk7` each chunk contain 1000 (one-thousand) hadiths but if the book have more than 7 thousan hadiths for example abudawud have 7500 hadiths the chunk7 contain 6000 to 7500 hadiths it have more than 1 thousand hadith due to maximum chunk limit and if abudawud have 300 hadiths it will be in chunk1 because chunk1 have 0 to 1000 hadiths and chunk2 will return erorr.

 **Example** : `https://api-oneislam.vercel.app/api/hadith/abudawud/english/chunk1`